JGarnica22/PSlab/HowTo's/Howto_Use_Cluster_NordIII.md

 ````
 module list
 ````
-Show all the loaded modules
+Shows all the loaded modules
 ````
 module purge
 ````